bsebesta/personal-website/site/content/notes/2020-01-18-first-post.md

 Finally, I remembered: all I need is a home page, and a blog page.
 A single typeface and simple colors.
 The rest?
 It can all come later, and it will come later.
 I just needed to start.

 Walter Smith: "Writing is very easy.
 All you do is sit in front of a typewriter keyboard until little drops of blood appear on your forehead."
-He could have said designing and coding.
-Art is hard.
+He could just as easily have said that about designing, coding, or anything creative.
+Art, it turns out, is hard.
 It's a Goliath, and sometimes the only stone in our sling is to settle for something less than what we'd hoped for.